 As a church school our curriculum is built upon a strong Christian foundation, with our core values of hope, perseverance, respect, friendship, forgiveness and thankfulness at the heart of all we do.

 Learning is only sustainable if supported by a love of reading.
 Our curriculum is based upon a structured, tried and tested approach to early reading, alongside a range of literature that enables the children to experience the best of picture books, modern stories and classic texts.
 With our children in pre-school we read lots of books, listen to all kind of sounds, make all kinds of sounds and talk about all kinds of sounds makings.
-In the early years and KS1, we follow the Read Write Inc Phonics Scheme.
-This is a systematic approach to teaching phonics coupled with reading material which uses the phonetic knowledge the children have acquired but doesn't take them beyond it, therefore building their confidence in reading independently.
+In the early years and KS1, we have a systematic approach to teaching phonics coupled with reading material which uses the phonetic knowledge the children have acquired but doesn't take them beyond it, therefore building their confidence in reading independently.
 As children progress through the school, we encourage them to develop a full range of comprehension skills and to transfer the knowledge that they have gained through reading to write cohesively with high quality vocabulary.

 To ensure a mastery approach our curriculum is carefully mapped out across all phases, providing continuity, supporting transition and revisiting / building on key concepts.
 Our mathematics curriculum, in particular, is planned in small carefully sequenced steps using the Do it, Twist It, Solve it approach.
 This enables our children to have foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
 Our curriculum map allows our children to apply their mathematical knowledge across other subjects.